dtcenter/METdataio/docs/Users_Guide/load_data.rst

     **Determine whether to use folder_tmpl or load_files to define where your input data resides (descriptions below):**

-    *The following defines the location of the input data to be loaded into the database based on data organized by datetime (and any other criteria).*
+    *The following defines the location of the input data to be loaded into the database based on data organized by datetime (and/or any other criteria).*

      .. dropdown:: folder_tmpl